 Meanwhile, the largest market by volume, the UK, lost 21.7% of its volume sales, while the US, the largest by value, was down 18.8% in volume, and Japan shed 24.5% of its imports compared to the previous year.

-Context and optimism
+Champagne Context and Optimism

 How much these bald figures tell us about the real health of the Champagne sector is rather open to question, however.
 Certainly, the Comité (Comité Interprofessional du Vin de Champagne) can muster plenty of evidence to suggest these figures are the result of a one-off shock – a drop in sales that is almost entirely attributable to the unprecedented event of the world’s bars and restaurants closing for weeks or months at a time, more or less simultaneously.